bootlin/training-materials/slides/sysdev-intro/sysdev-intro.typ

 ===  Processor and architecture (1)

-The Linux kernel and most other architecture-dependent components support a wide range of 32 and 64 bitarchitectures
+The Linux kernel and most other architecture-dependent components support a wide range of 32 and 64 bit architectures

-- x86 and x86-64, as found on PC platforms, but also embedded systems (multimedia, industrial)
+- x86 and x86-64, as found on PC platforms, but also embedded systems \
+  (multimedia, industrial)

-- ARM, with hundreds of different _System on Chips_
+- ARM, with hundreds of different _System on Chips_ \
   (_SoC_: CPU + on-chip devices, for all sorts of products)

-- RISC-V, the rising architecture with a free instruction set (from high-end cloud computing to the smallest embedded systems)
+- RISC-V, the rising architecture with a free instruction set \
+  (from high-end cloud computing to the smallest embedded systems)

 - PowerPC (mainly real-time, industrial applications)